 According to research, a typical home can lose about 2000 to 20000 gallons of water due to water seepage every year.
 Imagine the amount of utility bill you will have to pay for unnecessary water leakages!

-For nine years, she has been facing problems include the growth of mould in her cupboards, electric shock leading to short circuit and temporarily power shortage.
+For nine years, she has been facing problems including the growth of mould in her cupboards, electric shock leading to short circuits and temporarily power shortage.
 The biggest problem is getting sleepless nights due to the sound of water dripping from water collecting in a water pail.

 In this article, we explore the causes of leakages as well as the solutions available to each leakage problem.
 There will also be links to DIY solutions if the leakage is minor and you want to solve the leakage by yourself.